atharva-bhagwat/atharva-bhagwat.github.io/_posts/projects/2022-08-15-qrcontact.md

 author: Atharva Bhagwat
 ---

-As a fun side project, I built a small [web app](http://atharvabhagwat.pythonanywhere.com/) using the pyqrcode and vobject libraries.
+As a fun side project, I built a small [web app](http://atharvabhagwat.pythonanywhere.com/) using the `pyqrcode` and `vobject` libraries.
 The idea was simple: make it easier to share contact information with just a QR code.
-The app generates a QR code with your details, which can be scanned and saved as a contact instantly!
-No typing required!
+The app generates a QR code with your details, which can be scanned and saved as a contact instantly - no typing required!
 Privacy was my main focus, so none of your information is stored anywhere.

 If you notice any issues or have feature suggestions, feel free to open an [issue on github](https://github.com/atharva-bhagwat/qrcontact/issues).